 - Your new vehicle is less than eight years old and has less than 100,000 miles on it.

-- You want to refinance a current auto loan.
+- You want to refinance your current loan.

 If you’re buying a car from a private seller, a loan from Wells Fargo won’t be the right option for you.
-Keep in mind that you won’t be able to be preapproved for a Wells Fargo loan, and will instead need to apply once you find the car that you want to buy.
-To compare rates, consider getting preapproved for loans with other auto lenders so you can decide if the Wells Fargo loan is right for you.
+Wells Fargo Dealer Services won’t be able to be preapprove you.
+Instead, you will need to apply once you find the car you would like to buy.
+To compare rates, consider getting preapproved for loans with other auto lenders.

 Check out our other auto loan reviews below to continue exploring your options.